Rob Hornstra and Arnold van Bruggen

 Rob Hornstra featured on Picture Perfect [Vice, 2011].

-Contents: includes five framed 40 x 47 in. photographs and five framed 36 x 43 in. photographs; approximately ninety photographs spread over 125 sheets of 23 x 33 in. newsprint; six 42-piece, 82 x 98 in.
+Contents: includes five framed 40 x 47 in. photographs and five framed 36 x 43 in. photographs; approximately ninety photographs spread over 128 sheets of 23 x 33 in. newsprint which are hung with wheat-paste; thirty 24 x 16 in. newsprints from On the other side of the mountains; six 42-piece, 82 x 98 in.
 Sochi Singers billboards; video interviews; and publications to be displayed on a reading table.
 The venue will receive digital files of maps, typography, and high-res images for blowups to be produced by the venue.

 Approximate running feet: 250-400

 Participation fee: $10,000 for an 8-week showing.
 The host venue is responsible for pro-rated shipping and insurance.